 As Japanese knotweed is also identified as a “Controlled Waste” under the Environmental Protection Act 1991, it is also illegal to dispose of any viable Japanese knotweed plant material (roots, greenery, or soil) without the appropriate licence.

-Key Do’s and don’t with Japanese knotweed to avoid breaking the law:
+Key do’s and don’ts with Japanese knotweed to avoid breaking the law:

 - Make certain that any site or property is thoroughly inspected prior to any purchase or disturbance works taking place.